zenoamaro/react-quill/README.md

 `readOnly`
 : If true, the editor won't allow changing its contents.

+`modules`
+: An object specifying what modules are enabled, and their configuration.
+See the [modules section](http://quilljs.com/docs/modules/) over the Quill documentation for more information on what modules are available.

 `toolbar`
 : A list of toolbar items to use as custom configuration for the toolbar.
 Defaults (that also double as reference) are available as [`ReactQuill.Toolbar.defaultItems`](src/toolbar.js#L21) and [`ReactQuill.Toolbar.defaultColors`](src/toolbar.js#L6).
 See also the [Toolbar module](http://quilljs.com/docs/modules/toolbar/) over the Quill documentation for more information on the inner workings.